 - A 79 card deck: 78 Major and Minor Arcana, plus 1 original card.
 Printed in cool chromatic grey, standard tarot card size (12 X 7cm) on 350gm playing card stock, with silver detailing.

 - 8 Page leaflet including brief explanations of changes to the suits and Majors.

 - A customised, black and silver, two-piece rigid box.
 Box dimensions: L: 13cm X W: 8cm X H: 4.5cm

-- DOWNLOAD: A zine filled with excerpts from sci-fi novels, original illustrations, notes, influences and other inspirations for the deck.
+- DOWNLOAD: The Zine of Many Doors, filled with excerpts from sci-fi novels, original illustrations, notes, influences and other inspirations for the deck.
 PDF: A link will be sent with your order confirmation.

 Printed in the UK.